 Glycolic acid

 Glycolic acid is an alpha hydroxy acid that can help to exfoliate the skin.
-It can be a good option for pregnant women who are dealing with dull skin and dryness.
-But, like the other acids we’ve talked about, you should use this one in limited amounts and it’s best to talk to your dermatologist.
+It can be a good option for pregnant women who are dealing with acne, acne scars, dark patches on the face, and dull skin.
+Glycolic acid is considered safe during pregnancy due to its minimal absorption

 What skincare ingredients are not safe during pregnancy?